magicicada/cs1px/documents/about_this_course.md

 ## How it will work:

-### Lectures/Recordings:
+### Lectures:
 I (Jess) will use Jupyter notebooks for most of the teaching so that I can interleave text and code.
 It is important that you learn how to open and run Jupyter notebooks - I will show you how to do this in lecture.
+Blair may also soemtimes use more conventional presentation tools.

 ### Labs/tutorials:
 Your tutorial groups will give you a chance to discuss your work on your weekly labs.
 You can ask for help, or talk about what you've managed to do.
 As with CS1CT, you will have demonstrator who will work with you in a small group and a tutor who will oversee several of these small groups.